 You can also monetize by partnering with brands.
 On websites like FameBit you can apply for relevant sponsored video opportunities, some of which come with a five figure paycheck.

 Online coaching is great for people who really want to work hands on with their customers.
-Online coaches exist to help people solve problems they may be having or improve certain areas of their lives.
+Coaches exist to help people solve problems they may be having or improve certain areas of their lives.

-Coaches are limited in the number of clients that they can take on, so they’re able to charge premium pricing.
-So even if they’re only working with 8 people a month, that could easily translate into $5,000.
+The thing about coaches is that they are limited in the number of clients that they can take on, so they’re able to charge premium pricing.
+So even if they’re only working with eight people a month, that could easily translate into $5,000.

 Getting started coaching is probably the most difficult out of the three options because first you really need to establish yourself as an authority.

-People will buy courses from someone even if they aren’t quite familiar with them, because selling a course establishes somebody's authority off the bat.
-People are more skeptical with coaches.
+People will buy courses from someone even if they aren’t quite familiar with them, because selling a course establishes somebody’s authority off the bat.
+Most people are more skeptical with coaches.